Best Indigenous People’s Children’s Books

 Reading these books is vital not just because Native Americans continue to struggle against disproportionate poverty, harassment, and discrimination.
 While acknowledging these facts is important, Native American culture has been unfairly overlooked by most Americans for far too long, and books like these are helping to close the gap.
 Remember the struggles of Native peoples, but do not let them be the whole story.

-From two celebrated Indigenous creators comes a powerful graphic novel about a family caught between nations.
+From celebrated Indigenous author Thomas King and award-winning Métis artist Natasha Donovan comes a powerful graphic novel about a family caught between nations.

-Borders is a masterfully told story of a boy and his mother whose road trip from Alberta to Salt Lake City is thwarted at the border when they identify their citizenship as Blackfoot.
+Borders is a masterfully told story of a boy and his mother whose road trip is thwarted at the border when they identify their citizenship as Blackfoot.
 Refusing to identify as either American or Canadian first bars their entry into the US, and then their return into Canada.
 In the limbo between countries, they find power in their connection to their identity and to each other.

 On a bright, sunny morning, Fisher and Sailor, two men from opposite ends of the world, meet in the middle of a bay.
 At first, all they can see are their differences.
 But the animals around them know better and show the two men that they are more alike than not.
 Author Brittany Luby and illustrator Michaela Goade take a real incident recorded in the journal of 16th-century French explorer Jacques Cartier and transform it into a lovely story told through short but powerful sentences and soft, colorful illustrations.